shsunmoonlee/react-firebase-meal-order-app/README.md

 npm install && npm start

+For testing,

+npm test

 Thanks @WesBos for the the design of the menu.